-- Entrance to Sukhothai Historical park = 100 baht
+- Entrance Fee into the main Sukhothai Historical park in 2019 = 100 baht

 - Bicycle surcharge = 10 baht

-- Mystery all section ticket = 350 baht (if you can find the right person)
+- All section inclusive ticket = 350 baht (if you can find the right person)

 Food and drinks are a touch and go affair in the park.
 There are a few cafes.
 They are not too outrageously expensive.
 But if you are on a budget bringing ones own water will half your cost.

 Most people rent a bicycle to get around the park.
 They are available outside the main park (central area) gates and across the road where there are several rental stores.
 Renting a bicycle in Sukhothai costs approx 30-50 baht per day.

 Electric Golf carts are also available for around 350 baht per day.